yhs666/mc-docs.zh-cn/articles/sql-database/scripts/sql-database-monitor-and-scale-pool-powershell.md

 # Set the resource group name and location for your server
 $resourcegroupname = "myResourceGroup-$(Get-Random)"
 $location = "China East"
-# Set elastic poool names
+# Set elastic pool names
 $poolname = "MySamplePool"
 # Set an admin login and password for your database
 $adminlogin = "ServerAdmin"